Reserve your Truly Pastured Thanksgiving Turkey Now.

 December 2, 2023

-Did you know that the vast majority of meat on the market in the United States has been sprayed with citric acid?
+One of the more recent ones is this; the vast majority of meat on the market in the United States is sprayed with citric acid post-slaughter?

-This led, of course, to the "discovery" of manufactured (synthetic) citric acid, which has no connection to citric fruit.
-Having learned skepticism, especially of manufactured foods, I'm suspicious that the manufactured product dubbed citric acid, having no real connection to natural citric acid, is labeled as such to further consumer confidence.
+This led, of course, to the "discovery" of manufactured (synthetic) citric acid, which has no connection to citrus fruit.
+Having learned skepticism, especially of manufactured foods, I'm suspicious that the manufactured product dubbed citric acid, having no real connection to natural citric acid, is labeled as such to create consumer confidence.

 Synthetic citric acid is a manufactured product commonly used as a food preservative or antibacterial, is made from using the black mold